Planning on having chicken for dinner but forgot to defrost it first? Air fryer frozen chicken breast is the answer!

 Instructions

 - Once cooked, remove the chicken breasts from the air fryer and place them on a clean plate.
-Take tin foil and cover the chicken and plate and let the chicken sit for 3-5 minutes.
+Loosely cover the chicken with aluminum foil and let the chicken rest for 3-5 minutes.
 This helps the chicken stay juicy.

 Notes

-- You don’t have to thaw the chicken at all.
-They can go right from the freezer to cooking in the air fryer.
+- You don’t have to thaw the chicken first.
+They can go straight from the freezer to cooking in the air fryer.

 - If your frozen chicken breast is a lot smaller or larger than 7-8 ounces, you’ll likely have to adjust the cooking time.